VetrivelMS/PIC_Programs/README.md

 # PIC_Programs

-This repository contains all my code on programming PIC microcontrollers from basic addressing modes and LED Blinking to interfacing GPRS MNodule and OLED Displays.
+This repository contains all my code on programming PIC microcontrollers from basic addressing modes and LED Blinking to interfacing GPRS Module and OLED Displays.
 Make sure to read the below _disclaimer_ before proceeding to check my code.

 ## _DISCLAIMER!!_

 - All my code is applicable only for **PIC18F4550** Microcontroller.
 If you are using a different family or different chip of the same family, the code may not work properly.

 - My code is for **reference** purpose only.
 My intention of posting my code in public is for my reference in future and for my colleagues reference only.
-Other poeple can also use this code as a reference.
+Other people can also use this code as a reference.

 - It should be noted that all my code is for learning and development purposes only.